Datenheld/Bulldog/README.md

 **Usage :**

 You can just reference the jar in your classpath.
 Make sure the native library (libbulldog-linux.so) is in the same directory as the jar.
+You can find the most recent binaries in the ```dist``` directory.

 For API usage see the __bulldog.examples__ project.